-- All veterinary paperwork, when required, must be presented at the time of registration.
+- All veterinary paperwork must be presented at the time of registration.
 If you forget the veterinary paperwork, you may not register nor remain in the adoption center until you bring the required documentation.

-- Proof the pet has been spayed or neutered which includes veterinary documentation such as a bill for surgery, a veterinary bill for other services showing the pet is altered, rabies certificate stating pet was altered, etc. , Due to PetSmart Charities Corporate policy all animals at our PetSmart location must be spayed or neutered including puppies and kittens.
-Puppies and kittens may be adopted from our TailsSpin location whether they are altered or not.
+- Proof the pet has been spayed or neutered which includes veterinary documentation such as a bill for surgery, a veterinary bill for other services showing the pet is altered, rabies certificate stating pet was altered, etc. Due to PetSmart Charities Corporate policy all animals at PetSmart must be spayed or neutered including puppies and kittens

-- If you try to give away or sell the pet while it is at either of our two adoption centers, you will be asked to leave.
+- If you try to give away or sell the pet while it is at the adoption center, you will be asked to leave.
 This is to ensure the adopters are willing/able to make a financial commitment to the pet.

-- All cats must be feline leukemia and feline aids (felk/fiv) tested and the results must be negative.
+- All cats must be feline leukemia and feline aids (FELK/FIV) tested and the written results must be negative.
 You must bring proof of a negative test from a veterinarian.

 DON’T FORGET, ALL VETERINARY PAPERWORK MUST BE PRESENTED AT THE TIME OF REGISTRATION BE SURE TO BRING THE PAPERWORK EVERY TIME YOU COME TO THE MOBILE ADOPTION!